gabrielstellini/arduino-ambient-light/README.md

-# An arduino based backlight solution
+# An affordable Arduino LED backlight solution

 This project was created to make a backlight solution using RGB LEDs and an arduino on the windows platform.
 The solution will detect a display's width and height values, and calculate the average colour on the display.